UFAL-DSG/django-crowdflower-annotations/README.rst

 After you export
 ~~~~~~~~~~~~~~~~
 After you have exported the data, you probably want to copy them back to
 the dialogue directories, possibly on a remote server.
+You can use the
+``scripts/copyback_transcriptions.sh`` script for copying the XML logs back
+to their directories after you put them back to the target server.
+You will
+see the script's usage instructions by running it without arguments.

 Note that by exporting the data, you do *not* remove them either from the
 app's database nor from the filesystem.
 If you want to remove them from the